OleHolmNielsen/ITwiki/HPE_Proliant_SmartArray.rst

 ===========================================

-It may be necessary to move SmartArray disk to another HPE Proliant server and import the logical drive.
+It may be necessary to move SmartArray disk to another HPE Proliant server and import the logical drives contained on the set of disks.
 The following command will import all new logical drives::

   vgimportdevices -a